apache/paimon/docs/content/engines/hive.md

 Build bundled jar with the following command.
 `mvn clean install -Dmaven.test.skip=true`

-You can find Hive connector jar in `./flink-table-store-hive/flink-table-store-hive-connector-<hive-version>/target/flink-table-store-hive-connector-<hive-version>-{{< version >}}.jar`.
+You can find Hive connector jar in `./paimon-hive/paimon-hive-connector-<hive-version>/target/paimon-hive-connector-<hive-version>-{{< version >}}.jar`.

 There are several ways to add this jar to Hive.

-* You can create an `auxlib` folder under the root directory of Hive, and copy `flink-table-store-hive-connector-{{< version >}}.jar` into `auxlib`.
+* You can create an `auxlib` folder under the root directory of Hive, and copy `paimon-hive-connector-{{< version >}}.jar` into `auxlib`.
-* You can also copy this jar to a path accessible by Hive, then use `add jar /path/to/flink-table-store-hive-connector-{{< version >}}.jar` to enable table store support in Hive.
+* You can also copy this jar to a path accessible by Hive, then use `add jar /path/to/paimon-hive-connector-{{< version >}}.jar` to enable table store support in Hive.
 Note that this method is not recommended.
 If you're using the MR execution engine and running a join statement, you may be faced with the exception `org.apache.hive.com.esotericsoftware.kryo.kryoexception: unable to find class`.

 NOTE: If you are using HDFS, make sure that the environment variable `HADOOP_HOME` or `HADOOP_CONF_DIR` is set.